AscendNTNU/ros-workshop/README.md

 rospy.Subscriber("/simulator/boxes", PoseArray, callback)
 ```

-Run both the simulator and the nodes using `roslaunch ros_workshop simulator.launch` and `roslaunch ros_workshop nodes.launch` in separate terminals.
+Run the nodes using `roslaunch ros_workshop nodes.launch`.

 Are the messages being recieved by the perception node?
 Once you are sure the messages are being recieved, you can progress to the next part where the publisher will be set up.
 You can also remove the debug print since we now know it works.